-Gullfoss the most beautiful waterfall in Iceland
+Gullfoss waterfall is the most beautiful and interesting in Iceland

 The waterfall, origin, and geology

 The river Hvítá feeds Gullfoss and is one of Iceland's largest rivers.
 It originates in many branches of smaller rivers, creeks, lakes, direct runoff streams, spring-fed rivers, and glacial rivers from beneath two large glaciers, which spread over a large area in the Highland.
 One of the primary sources is the Hvítárvatn lake, a glacier lagoon by the east side of Langjökull glacier.
 The river rushes 40 km, 25 miles, from the lake through the Highland before cascading into a two-step gorge that makes up the base of the spectacular Gullfoss waterfall.